TayGuangSheng/bike_share_simulation/README.md

 - `make seed` reseeds SQLite with demo riders, bikes, zones, pricing rules, and routing graphs.
 - `make test` runs the pytest suite with coverage (target >=92%).
 - `make lint` executes Ruff and Black for linting and formatting.

+## Chaos Simulation Controls
+- The admin dashboard exposes a **Chaos Controls** panel that calls `POST /api/v1/chaos/profile` to toggle preset fault mixes (`off`, `minor`, `major`) and failure flavours (timeouts, service errors, auth lockouts, stale data).
+- The backend relays the active profile to the pricing, weather, and battery microservices via `/api/v1/dev/chaos`, and every service applies the profile through request middleware that can inject delays, 5xx, 401 responses, or stale-data headers.
+- `GET /api/v1/chaos/status` returns the live profile, failure streak, circuit-breaker timer, and recent chaos events so the UI can visualise resilience drills and so reports can cite exact timestamps.
+- Custom `X-Chaos-*` headers are exposed over CORS to let the frontend surface retry banners and annotate the per-service timeline with simulated failure details.

 Further reference material lives in `docs/API.md` (endpoint catalogue) and `docs/REPORT.md` (design notes, transport and queueing experiments).